Feinberg School of Medicine: Education

-Additionally, the school offers a BS/MD degree through the Honors Program in Medical Education (HPME), a seven-year combined undergraduate and medical school program.

 Research

-According to public financial data for Feinberg, support for competitive research grants from all external sources totaled $650 million in academic year 2021–2022.
+According to public financial data for Feinberg, support for competitive research grants from all external sources totaled $706 million in academic year 2022–2023.
 In 2022, Feinberg ranked 15th for NIH funding among American medical schools.
-The medical school houses more than 30 Core Facilities, including a Bioinformatics Consulting Core, Genomics Core and Human Embryonic and Induced Pluripotent Stem Cell Core.
+The medical school houses more than 35 Core Facilities, including a Bioinformatics Consulting Core, Genomics Core and Human Embryonic and Induced Pluripotent Stem Cell Core.

 Faculty in the Research program at Feinberg study and mentor in a range of areas, including cancer biology, cell biology, chemical biology, drug discovery, developmental biology, evolutionary biology, genetics, genomics, medical biology, immunology, microbial pathogenesis, neuroscience, pharmacology, structural biology, biochemistry, epigenetics, epidemiology, behavioral sciences, preventive medicine, epidemiology, health outcomes, quality improvement, and translational sciences.

-Recent Growth
+Recent growth

 In June 2019, the university opened a $560 million, 625,000 square-foot biomedical research building on the Chicago campus.
 The new building, the Louis A. Simpson and Kimberly K. Querrey Biomedical Research Center, is connected to the existing Robert H. Lurie Medical Research Center.
 A second phase of build out will eventually total 1.2 million square feet in the new building when complete.
 Additionally, more than 250,000 square feet of space in existing campus buildings has been converted to new laboratory space.